IS213-G6-T6/order-microservice/README.md

 # order-microservice

-1. place the three file in the same folder
+1. place the Dockerfile, order.py, requirments.txt in the same folder

 2. build the container, enter the following command into cmd (replace <dockerid> with your docker id): docker build -t <dockerid>/order:1.0 ./